-GTGR was found in every land cover class except deciduous forests, mixed forests, and ice/snow in the historic sample, and every land cover class except deciduous forests and ice/snow in the current sample.
-There were more GTGR observations in the current sample on urban areas, croplands, and grasslands and less observations in water, shrublands, pastures, and evergreen forests (Fig S4).
-While the most common land cover classes GTGR was found to have shifted, there was no evidence that GTGR has expanded the breadth of land cover classes it could occupy.
-These results are consistent with our SDMs, which found the greatest change in preferences for climate factors.
+Great-tailed grackles were found in every land cover class except deciduous forests, mixed forests, and ice/snow in the historic sample, and every land cover class except deciduous forests and ice/snow in the current sample.
+There were more great-tailed grackle observations in the current sample on urban areas, croplands, and grasslands and less observations in water, shrublands, pastures, and evergreen forests (Fig S4).
+While the most common land cover classes great-tailed grackles were found on had shifted, there was no evidence that great-tailed grackles expanded the breadth of land cover classes they could occupy.
+These results are consistent with our SDMs, which only found differences in the range of urban habitats that great-tailed grackles occupied..
 The niche similarity test for the great-tailed grackle found a significant difference in the environmental space occupied by the great-tailed grackle over time (Warren’s I = 0.641; p-value = 0.001, Fig S6B).
 The observed value for Warren’s I was lower than the simulated values, further supporting the hypothesis that the great-tailed grackle changed the environments it occupies between the historic and current time periods.

-## Connectivity
+## Hypothesis 3: Connectivity

-To determine whether changes in connectivity between habitat patches could explain the rapid expansion of GTGR but not BTGR, we estimated the change in accumulated current across the range of each species between 1979 and 2019.
+To determine whether changes in connectivity between habitat patches caused by environmental change could explain the rapid expansion of the great-tailed grackle but not the boat-tailed grackle, we estimated the change in accumulated current across the range of each species between 1979 and 2019 (analysis 4).
 Accumulated current summarizes the amount of movement through a cell, thus cells with higher current values are more suitable for movement and increase connectivity.
 We binned current values into high or low connectivity using the 75th percentile (Bonnin et al., 2020).
 Most cells within the 75th percentile of current values based on the 1979 resistance surface remained within the 75th percentile for both species.
+Decreases in the distances between cells with high current between the two time periods would indicate that habitat connectivity has increased.

-Connectivity decreased for BTGR along the interior portion of its range (farther from the coasts) in the southern Atlantic states and the southern coast of Texas (Fig S5).
+Connectivity decreased for the boat-tailed grackle along the interior portion of its range (farther from the coasts) in the southern Atlantic states and the southern coast of Texas (Fig S7).
 However, connectivity increased along the Florida panhandle, the northern coast of North Carolina, and the areas surrounding New York City (New York State, New Jersey, and Connecticut).
-There were no isolated patches of high connectivity for BTGR, and changes in connectivity did not connect or isolate any habitat patches.
-Our model does not support connectivity changes contributing to the range dynamics of BTGR.
+There were no isolated patches of high connectivity for the boat-tailed grackle, and changes in connectivity did not connect or isolate any habitat patches.
+Our model does not predict major connectivity changes occurring across the range of the boat-tailed grackle.

-Connectivity decreased for GTGR within the state of Arizona and along the northern extreme of the cells within the 75th percentile (Oregon, Nevada, Colorado, and Kansas).
-However, connectivity increased along the eastern extreme (Texas and Oklahoma) and the northern edges in Arizona and New Mexico (Fig S5).
+Connectivity decreased for the great-tailed grackle within the state of Arizona and along the northern extreme of the cells within the 75th percentile (Oregon, Nevada, Colorado, and Kansas).
+However, connectivity increased along the eastern extreme (Texas and Oklahoma) and the northern edges in Arizona and New Mexico (Fig S7).
 Only one region of high connectivity in Montana was isolated from the core of connected cells, and no areas became isolated or connected between 1979 and 2019.
-Similar to BTGR, our model does not support connectivity changes contributing to the range dynamics of GTGR.
+Similar to the boat-tailed grackle, our model does not predict major connectivity changes occurring across the range of the great-tailed grackle.

 # Discussion